Lily D'Ambrosio

+Education

 She was educated at Mercy College, Coburg and St Aloysius' College, North Melbourne.
 She received an Arts degree from the University of Melbourne in 1986 and later a Diploma in Public Policy.

 Political career

 D'Ambrosio joined the Labor Party at university, and subsequently became an organiser with the Australian Services Union in 1986.
 She was promoted to state organiser in 1994, and served in the position until 1999, when she became an electorate officer to Alex Andrianopoulos, the then-Speaker of the Victorian Legislative Assembly.
 He retired in 2002, and she replaced him as the party's candidate in his safe seat of Mill Park.

 In 2010, D'Ambrosio joined John Brumby's cabinet when she was appointed Minister for Community Development after a cabinet reshuffle following the resignation of Lynne Kosky.

-D'Ambrosio is a member of the Socialist Left.
+D'Ambrosio is a member of the Socialist Left Labor faction.

+Electoral history

 Personal life

 D'Ambrosio is a member of Labor women's network Emily's List and the Union of Australian Women.
 She is married, with two daughters, Eleanor and Maddy.

 D'Ambrosio lives in Brunswick, located approximately 17km from her electorate of Mill Park.